pratikjagrut/go-tutorial/18_channels/README.md

 ## Closing channel

-Closing channels after use are the secure practice of using them.
+Closing a channel after use are the secure practice of using them.
 A sender can close a channel to indicate that no more values will be sent.
 Channels aren't like files; you don't usually need to close them.
-Closing is only necessary when the receiver must be told there are no more values coming, such as to terminate a range loop.
+Closing is only necessary when the receiver must be told there are no more values coming, such as to terminate a range in for loop.

 `close(ch)` this way we can close the channel.